film talk / screening / Q&A

 Tim Sutton uses an observational style of film-making that emphasizes mood, place, and atmosphere over plot or character.
 It was only with the film "Donnybrook" (2018) that he approached a more classic narrative.
 Jamie Bell, known for his acting debut Billy Elliot, plays the lead role of a rough boxer.

-The event will be held in English and tickets are on sale in Svetozor box office or online.
+The event will be held in English and tickets are on sale at the Svetozor box office or online.